Stump-tailed macaque: Behaviour and ecology

-Stump-tailed macaque generally share the same social structure of any macaque species with a linear dominance hierarchy that is rigid and hereditary in females yet fluctuates among males based on their fighting ability and social manoeuvring, but what makes stump-tail macaques truly unique is their ability to defuse intense confrontations and maintain a high degree of pacifism and harmony in their troop, thanks to their surprisingly rich repertoire of reconciliation tactics.
-This species has no lasting pair bonds and is truly promiscuous, a staple for macaques.
+Stump-tailed macaque generally share the same social structure of any macaque species, with a linear, hereditary dominance hierarchy hereditary in females yet fluctuates among males based on their fighting ability and social maneuvering.
+Compared to rhesus and long-tail macaques, stump-tails defuse intense confrontations, are relatively tolerant of group members, and have a surprisingly rich repertoire of reconciliation tactics.
+This species lacks pair bonds and is promiscuous, a staple for macaques.
 Physical violence very rarely occurs, and although minor scraps often flair up and physical intimidation displays occur, they tend to quickly be resolved, resulting in this species being labelled as peaceful.
-Stump-tailed macaques are remarkably unfussy in their eating habits though fruit generally is a staple part of their diet.
+Stump-tailed macaques are remarkably unfussy in their eating habits, though fruit generally is a staple part of their diet.
 Stump-tail macaques have a large, bulky, muscular build with thick, solid limbs, making them very mobile on land yet quite ungainly in trees, and this unusual physique for a macaque may be responsible for this species unique tendency to consume larger quantities of meat than other macaque species.
 Stump-tail macaques feed on very large quantities of insects, small animals and eggs.

 Reproduction

 A study population of female stump-tailed macaques was found to have increased levels of steroid sex hormones, specifically 17β-estradiol and progesterone levels.
 17β-estradiol levels were significantly greater during summer and fall and progesterone levels were significantly greater during summer, fall and winter.
-This explains that stump-tailed macaques have two mating seasons per year: one in summer (July–August) and one in fall (November).
+This explains how stump-tailed macaques have two mating seasons per year: one in summer (July–August) and one in fall (November).
 This is supported by the distribution of birth frequency in stump-tailed macaques.